microsoft/sqlworkshops-sql2022workshop/README.md

 In order to complete the exercises in this workshop you will need the following:

 - A virtual machine or computer running Windows 10, Windows 11, Windows Server 2019, or Windows 2022 with at least **4 CPUs and 8Gb RAM**.
-You will need Administrator rights on the virtual machine or computer. **Exercise 3.2 is an advanced exercise in Module 3 requires 8 CPUs and 24Gb RAM**.
+You will need Administrator rights on the virtual machine or computer. **Exercise 3.2 is an advanced exercise in Module 3 that requires 8 CPUs and 24Gb RAM**.
 - An Azure subscription is required for Module 2.
 Check the instructions in each exercise for specific permission requirements.
 Your instructor will indicate whether you will do Module 2 exercises.
 - **SQL Server 2022 Evaluation Edition** from (https://aka.ms/getsqlserver2022) with the Database Engine feature installed.
-    - Exercises in Module 5 require the PolyBase Query Service for External Data Feature (using all defaults).
+    - Exercises in Module 5 require the PolyBase Query Service for External Data Feature (using all defaults). **IMPORTANT**: If you have an instance already on your computer or VM that has the Polybase feature enabled you will have to remove that feature from that instance or uninstall that instance.
+If this is not possible Module 5 does have T-SQL notebooks for you to view the experience.
     - **You must configure SQL Server for mixed mode authentication**.
     - Named instances are supported but you may need to make some edits to some scripts in modules where the exercise as you connect to SQL Server.
     - SQL Sever on Linux or containers are not currently officially supported.
 However, many of the exercises use T-SQL so you still can go through many of the exercises using Linux or containers.